hexbatch/apple-core/core-docs/step-3-scripts-remotes/script-api.md

     is_on : if off then all read and writes will fail and the remote not called
     local_script_state_init:
     global_script_state_init:
+    cool_down_timestamp: how long to use the cached value of the last call before calling this script again
     script:
         script_text
         extra_input_params